ozcodx/ashwake/mods/spawn_fix/README.md

 ## Features

-- Prevents spawning in water or lava
+- Prevents spawning in water, lava or any unsafe locations
-- Ensures players spawn on solid ground
+- Ensures players spawn on solid ground with enough headroom
-- Checks for adequate headroom above spawn point
-- Searches in a spiral pattern to find the nearest safe spawn location
+- Uses a smart algorithm to find safe spawn positions
+- Different strategies for new players vs respawning players
 - Works with any mapgen
 - Compatible with the default spawn mod

-## Dependencies
+## Key Functions

-- `spawn` (default Luanti mod)
+The mod uses several strategies to find safe spawn locations:

+1. **For new players**: Uses `minetest.emerge_area` to ensure the world is properly generated around spawn point before selecting a position
+2. **For respawns**: Uses a direct position search

+The search algorithm tries:
+- Finding the surface level at the spawn coordinates
+- Checking common spawn heights
+- Searching above and below the spawn position
+- Searching in a spiral pattern around the spawn point
+- Using a fallback position if all else fails

 ## Configuration